Grupo4A/RoboticsTutorial/README.md

 	2. Detection Phase: The robot uses the pressure switch to determine the quantity of tokens and blocks in the feeder and checks the status of the tray.
 	3. Decision Making: Based on the detected information stored in memory, the robot awaits user input from the I/O box for start, pause, reset, or stop actions.
 	4. Pick and Place Operation: The robot uses the vacuum nozzle to pick tokens and blocks and places them in the alingment tray, with the cylinder piston the feature is alinged.
 Once alinged the robot sistematocally places the token/block in the vacant space of the tray.
 The action is repeated until all available spaces are filled.
+  	5. Featured 'Clear' Operation: Upon activation of blue non-latching button the robot scans the tray and returns to the feeder any block and tocken, if any.
+   	6. Featured 'Random' Operation: Upon activation of white non-latching button the robot randomly places tokens and blocks on the tray.